volunteersvn80/revanced-nonroot/README.md

 ➡ (app_name: above) (name-you-like: Example YouTube-Extended-v$version)

-➡ (arch: arm64-v8a,armeabi-v7a,x86,x86_64 and arm) Split apk if you like.
+➡ (arch: arm64-v8a,armeabi-v7a,x86,x86_64 and arm) Split apk if you need.
 Note: blank is same original input APK.
 Need use j-hc/cli to split Revanced, Revanced Extended still use inotia00/cli

 # Problem